Cacti/documentation/Templates.md

 location on your local system.
 Cacti no longer supports pasting the XML into the browser window.

-Please pay attention the the `Data Source Profile` field.
+Please pay attention to the `Data Source Profile` field.
 By default, cacti will attempt to use your default **Data Source Profile**.
 However, you can change that at import time to use an alternate **Data Source Profile** or even the one from the **Template** itself, if it includes one.